 1. Memorize the law!

 The first of our MBE tips and tricks is simple: memorize the law!
 We have students come into our office all the time complaining that they need “more strategies, more strategies, more strategies.”
-So what we usually do first is quiz them on the law.
-99 percent of the time, they first need to learn the law better.
+So, what we usually do first is quiz them on the law.
+MOST of the time, they first need to learn the law better.

 It would be great if the MBE tested the “general principles” of tenancies, hearsay, and crimes.
 But it doesn’t.
 It tests the nitty-gritty details!